jenkinsci/lockable-resources-plugin/src/main/java/org/jenkins/plugins/lockableresources/dynamicres/ReadMe - dynamic resources.txt

 that the matrix configurations are identical, or can become identical by removing one or more of the axis in the matrix configurations of either job.
-	The resource creation can be 1:N (one matrix configuration can create any number of dynamic resources for other jobs), but consumption always requires one dynamic resource that has the required configuration.
+	The resource creation can be 1:N (one matrix configuration can create any number of dynamic resources for other jobs), and the consumption can be N:1 (the job can consume any number of dynamic resources).